I’m working and living in Darwin, Australia.

 I digress, this is not a post on how far I’ve come with my travels and my mission to travel, live and work everywhere, but a post on my current situation: Working and living in Darwin, my new home for the time being (I move again in December in case you’re wondering).

-If you’re thinking about doing your working holiday visa here, or if you’re about to move here, this is the post for you!
+If you’re thinking about doing your working holiday visa here, or if you’re thinking of working and living in Darwin, this is the post for you!
 Here’s all about living in Darwin…

 How and why I ended up living here

 Weather and money.
 Seriously, that’s it.
 We were in Melbourne, and we absolutely LOVED it.
 If it wasn’t for the weather, we would still be there.
 The weather started to get really nasty, it was getting cold and rainy, and we just didn’t want to deal.
 We heard Darwin’s pay was a bit better, and we knew the winter here was mild,as in, it doesn’t really get cold, which was more of our (aka, MY) cup of tea.
 So off to Darwin, we went!
 If you’re curious about how we made the move, check out how we drove here in a sweet Mercedes-Benz campervan for only a $1 a day!

 We stayed out in Millner because that’s where we found a nice AirBnB to stay at, we didn’t think too much of it seeing it was only about 10 minutes driving from the city, surely it’s OK, right?
 Next thing you know the cops are knocking on our door looking for someone and there are groups of aboriginals making a ruckus just outside our home.
 It didn’t seem to be the safest of areas for the week we spent there.

 We ended up finding a place closer to the city, more info on that below.

 The bus took 20 minutes to get to the city each day from this AirBnB and it was kind of a bitch commuting.